tringi/papers/README.md

    unwrapped internally directly into UNICODE_STRING that NT APIs consume.*

 * [Start Menu: Uninstall command for Win32](win32-uninstall-from-start.md)
-  *Introduce extended IShellLink2 to embed uninstaller path or uninstall registry key into .lnk file so that Start Menu can directly run it, and bring consistency with Store/Moden apps*
+  *Introduce new IShellLinkDataList block or extended IShellLink2 to embed uninstaller path or uninstall registry key into .lnk file so that Start Menu can directly run it, and bring consistency with Store/Moden apps*

 * Add current thread's [NUMA node number](https://learn.microsoft.com/en-us/windows/win32/procthread/numa-support) to [TEB](https://en.wikipedia.org/wiki/Win32_Thread_Information_Block) to improve performance of fast allocators